Contingency Sales helps disruptive technology B2B firms get to market without early venture capital.

 One of these, “trusted advisor” selling has brought one of our portfolio companies into 6 Fortune 100 firms, at the C-level, with virtually no up front expense, and in every case, the portfolio company’s product was selected.

-Adopting bad sales and marketing habits brought by VC financing creates the constant need for more capital, under the worst conditions, which leads to massive dilution and ultimately becoming an employee of a firm you thought you owned.
+Adopting bad sales and marketing habits brought by early VC financing creates the constant need for more capital, under the worst conditions, which leads to massive dilution and ultimately becoming an employee of a firm you thought you owned.

 Venture capital firms make their investments do really stupid things fast.